jainjaya/jainjaya/README.md

 # Java Developer

 **Excited to learn and build projects.
 Skilled in core Java and basic web development.
-Always exploring new technologies and improving coding skills**
+Always exploring new technologies and improving coding skills.**

 <hr>